 As you might expect, it does help to have good general hygiene!
 Washing often, wiping well from front to back, and changing your underwear and pants often are all good practices.
-(Learn about our Proof leak proof undies which are equipped with moisture-wicking lining and antimicrobial fibers that inhibit the growth of bacteria and reduce odor.)
+(Learn about our Proof leak proof undies which are equipped with moisture-wicking lining designed to help fight odor.)

 Avoid the urge to cover up the smell: heavily-scented soaps and shower gels can irritate the skin in and around your vagina and potentially upset your vagina’s natural pH balance, making things worse.
 Take particular care when washing around your labia as the skin around that area is more sensitive than the rest.

 Your vagina may also develop an unusual smell if you don’t wear breathable fabrics and are inclined to sweat a lot.
 If you can source them, invest in some 100% cotton undies.
 These are great when you’re exercising or have a busy day at work; they wick away the moisture and keep you dry, reducing the risk of bacteria and infection.
 Wear loose fabrics every once in a while, too; too much tight clothing can trap bacteria, may not allow your body to breathe and can result in overheating.